Bible Classes for All Ages

 We belong to God, body, soul, and spirit.
 It is therefore our religious duty to observe the laws of health, both for our own well-being and happiness and for more efficient service to God and society.

 Working with local jails and prisons to bring the message of God to inmates.
+We are working on starting a ministry to the Western Diagnostic and Correctional Center here in St. Joseph, MO.

 We run a low-power FM radio station (KLHM-LP FM 100.7) here in St. Joseph.
 Currently, we air 3ABN radio but are making plans to have local programming in the future.